avinashnid/QuicksightAthenaSpectrum/README.md

     In the Events folder, click **Upload** and select the **allevents_pipe.txt** file.
 Make note of the folders you saved this file under.

-To start querying Sales data in S3 using Spectrum, we need to create an external table (Sales) and an external schema (labs) for spectrum to access.
+To start querying Sales data in S3 using Spectrum, we need to create an external table (sales) and an external schema (labs) for spectrum to access.
 This can be achieved by executing the following SQL statements on the SQL Workbench Client

 15. Create external schema and table